protobuf-net/protobuf-net.Grpc/readme.md

 }
 ```

-You can also implement servers in exactly the same way as above, but hosting is provided by `Grpc.Core` via the native `Server` type:
+You can also implement servers just like we did for ASP.NET - we create a class that implements the service-contract interface, but hosting is provided by `Grpc.Core` via the native `Server` type:

 ``` c#
 static async Task Main()